IO-Aerospace-software-engineering/Astrodynamics/README.md

 Astrodynamics toolkit can be seen as an extension and a C++ wrapper of cspice toolkit(N 67) developped by the JPL.

+It offers low level functionnalities in C++ with a good performance but if you want a more productive approach you can switch immediatly to the .Net version of this project [here](https://github.com/IO-Aerospace-software-engineering/Astrodynamics.Net)

 This project has been initiated to make life easier for people who don't know cspice or need an object-oriented approach.

 The goal of this project is to :